Conveyor belt sushi

 Conveyor belt sushi (回転寿司, kaiten-zushi), also called revolving sushi or rotation sushi, is a type of sushi restaurant common in Japan.
 In Australasia, it is also known as a sushi train.

 Plates serving the sushi are placed on a rotating conveyor belt that winds through the restaurant and moves past every table, counter and seat.
 The final bill is based on the number and type of plates of the consumed sushi.
-Some restaurants use a variation of the concept, such as miniature wooden "sushi boats" that travel through small canals, or miniature locomotive cars that travel on a track.
+Some restaurants use a variation of the concept, such as miniature wooden "sushi boats" that travel through small canals, or miniature train cars that travel on a track.